 One of the difficulties of opioid addiction is the heightened level of physical dependence that occurs with regular and repeated use of an opiate.
 Opioid drugs interfere with the normal transmission, absorption, and production of some of the brain’s neurotransmitters, like the one responsible for regulating sleep functions, movement abilities, and controlling moods.

-Opioids can become habit-forming in very few uses, as the prescribing information for the prescription painkiller OxyContin reports that physical dependence can form in just a few days to weeks of regular use.
+Opioids can become habit-forming in very few uses, as information for the prescription painkiller OxyContin from the U.S. Department of Justice reports.
+Physical dependence can form in just a few days to weeks of regular use.
 When an opiate processes out of the body, withdrawal symptoms can be uncomfortable and significant, both physically and emotionally.

 Medications are often useful to help manage opiate withdrawal.
 Opioids are central nervous system depressants that slow down some of the autonomic functions of the brain and body.
 They depress heart rate, body temperature, and blood pressure, and slow respiration rates.
 During withdrawal, some of these functions that have been suppressed by opiates will spike and become hyperactive.